Tag Archives: Police State

 “One of the best aspects of our community is that we have the freedom to control access”.

 The reference above is a most heady quote from an anonymous homeowner in a private, gated subdivision in western Colorado.
 His use of the words “control” and “freedom” in the same sentence gave me pause.
 Get all the doors of your home fixed and repaired with the help of the services from garage door repair belton, so that your privacy can be maintained and whatever happens inside the house stays inside the house.
+Make sure as well not to forget about your hvac systems.
+You can check here how to tell if your ac needs recharged.

 It apparently had not occurred to this gentleman that control does not create freedom, nor community.
 Common sense and common history can tell us that.
 His line of reasoning simply escapes me, although it seems to be a common way of thinking these days.